Menu Close

 Na Pista, 2014

-Rather than one through-line narrative, Sonia Destri’s Na Pista combines the individual stories of its dancers to create a montage of personal histories.
+Rather than one through-line narrative, Sonia Destri’s Na Pista combines the individual stories of its Brazilian-based dancers to create a montage of personal histories.

 More Details

-Playing 4 of 10
+Playing 9 of 16

 Next: